-To be admitted for the fall semester, you must have your application and all required materials submitted by May 1.
+To be admitted for the fall semester, you must have your application and all required materials submitted by the deadline.

-Students are admitted to the DNP program in cohorts, which begin only in the fall semester for both the BSN to DNP and the post-MSN cohorts.
+Students are admitted to the DNP program in cohorts.

 To be admitted to the UL Lafayette Graduate School, you must submit the required application materials in addition to completing the online application.